mecmartini/soulweb-docs/docs/drupal/drupal_ui_patterns.md

 ## Summary

-The whole process is summarized in the following diagram;
+The whole process is summarized in the following diagram:

 ![Component based theme using UI-Patterns diagram](../img/drupal/uipatterns-diagram-1.png "Component based theme using UI-Patterns diagram")